AI Exam

 Epigenetic and Structural Syndromes

-- Increases tumor risk and can occur isolated or as part of larger syndromes:
+- Increases tumour risk and can occur isolated or as part of larger syndromes:

 - Beckwith-Wiedemann syndrome.